CartoDB/carto-vl/docs/guides/04-data-driven-visualizations-part-1.md

 When working with categories, the concept of the *others bucket* arises.
 For example, the buckets function picks some categories, but, what happens with the unselected categories?

 In the previous example, we could have regions in which the 'socialist' party won.
-This category wasn't placed in the `buckets` function so it will fall back to the `others` bucket.
+This category wasn't placed in the `buckets` function so it automatically got assigned to the `others` bucket.

-The `others` bucket will be colored gray by default.
-However, it's possible to override this behavior by providing a third parameter to `ramp`: `ramp(buckets($winner, ['conservatives', 'progressives'], [red, blue], white)`.
+The `others` bucket is colored gray by default.
+However, it's possible to override this default by providing a third parameter to `ramp`: `ramp(buckets($winner, ['conservatives', 'progressives'], [red, blue], white)`.

 <div class="example-map">
     <iframe